SugarWong97/Godot4_StopMotion3D/README.md

 resume()
 ```

-To stop animation call `stop()` which will reset mesh to animation0 frame0.
-In our case stand animation frame 0.
+To stop animation call `stop()` which will reset mesh to current animation frame0.

 Pausing an animation is done by `pause()` which will keep the running animationID and its current frame.